This post may contain affiliate links, view our disclaimer for details.

 STEP 5: If using, pour in the dry white wine and let it simmer down until about half is left.
 This should take roughly 3 minutes.

-STEP 6: Crumble in the vegetable bouillon cube and pour in 4 cups of water.
+STEP 6: Crumble in the vegetable bouillon cube and pour in 5 cups of water.
 Stir until the cube dissolves and your soup reaches a gentle simmer.
+Cook for about 10 minutes to reduce the stock.

 STEP 7: Stir in the pastina pasta and cook until al dente, about 4-5 minutes.
 Then remove it from heat.